A blue-straggler merger scenario origin for the $\gamma$~Persei binary system: Conclusions

 \section{Conclusions}

-In this work, we investigated whether the present-day configuration of the $\gamma$~Persei system can be explained under the assumption of coeval formation and standard single-star evolution, using the observational constraints reported in the literature \citep[e.g.,][]{Griffinetal1994, Pourbaixetal2004, Diamantetal2023, AdammandMolnar2025, RosasPortilla2024} and in the companion paper presenting the asteroseismic analysis of the primary (\'Ad\'am et al., in prep.).
+In this work, we investigated whether the present-day configuration of the $\gamma$~Persei system can be explained under the assumption of coeval formation and standard single-star evolution, using the observational constraints reported in the literature \citep[e.g.,][]{Griffinetal1994, Pourbaixetal2004, Diamantetal2023, AdammandMolnar2025, RosasPortilla2024} and in the companion paper presenting the asteroseismic analysis of the primary \citep{Adametal2026}.
 Isochrone fitting based on the \texttt{MIST} database demonstrates that, although formal coeval solutions exist for certain metallicities, these solutions require stellar masses and chemical compositions that are inconsistent with the directly measured system parameters.
 In particular, joint isochrone solutions systematically favor significantly lower masses and more metal-poor compositions than those that can be found in the literature.
 We therefore conclude that \texttt{MIST}-based coeval solutions are astrophysically implausible for the $\gamma$~Persei system.

 To further investigate the coevality of the system, we constructed a grid of stellar evolution models using \texttt{MESA}.
 Across all the applied model parameters, we consistently found an evolutionary mismatch between the two components.
-The primary component is found to be in a post-main-sequence evolutionary phase, i.e., on the red giant branch, or most likely, in the red clump.
-In contrast, the secondary component lies close to the turn-off point of the main-sequence or at the very beginning of the subgiant branch.
+The primary component is found to be in a post-main-sequence evolutionary phase, i.e., on the red giant branch, or, most likely, in the red clump.
+In contrast, the secondary component lies close to the turn-off point of the main sequence or at the very beginning of the subgiant branch.

-To overcome this discrepancy, we conclude that the primary component of the system is a rejuvenated (former blue straggler) object formed through a merger of two main-squence stars \citep[e.g.,][]{Glebbeek2008, Schneideretal2016, Schneider2025}.
-In this scenario, the present-day, the secondary component reflects the true age of the system, while the merger product appears significantly younger due to its placement on the HRD and the replenishment of hydrogen in its core.
+To overcome the age discrepancy, we conclude that the primary component of the system is a rejuvenated (former blue straggler) object formed through a merger of two main-sequence stars \citep[e.g.,][]{Glebbeek2008, Schneideretal2016, Schneider2025}.
+In this scenario, i.e., in the present-day, the secondary component reflects the true age of the system, while the merger product appears significantly younger due to its placement on the HRD and the replenishment of hydrogen in its core.

 This suggests that the $\gamma$~Persei system formed as a triple-star system, where an inner, closer binary merged during the main-sequence phase, and the outer component evolved mainly undisturbed.
 Using the evolutionary state of the non-merged star as an age anchor, we calculated the true age of the system to be $\sim 750$--$900$~Myr.
 The merger is constrained to have occurred $\sim 500$--$775$~Myr after system formation, and the total mass of the progenitor binary is limited to $3.4$--$4.2\,M_\odot$.